Jane Foster Zlatovski: Allegations of espionage

 The Zlatovskis were indicted by a Federal grand jury on July 8, 1957, on charges of espionage.
 The couple were living in Paris at the time, and denied the charges in a brief interview with the New York Times.

 Time Magazine sensationally alleged in 1957 the Zlatovskis became part of the Soble network in January 1940.
 At times they dealt directly with Soble, while on other occasions they are thought to have worked with Boris Morros.
 According to Morros, Jane and George Zlatovski were useful espionage agents and served a crucial role in the Soble spy network.
 As reported in Time, "[I]n covert meetings in the U.S. and a dozen European cities (including Moscow) the Zlatovskis turned over to Morros a file-load of valuable information that was passed to Soviet intelligence."
 George Zlatovski (alleged code name RECTOR) was not as active as his wife, gathering mostly information on refugees for Soviet intelligence.
 As a team, the two allegedly collected information on the "sexual and drinking habits" of U.S. personnel stationed in Austria, apparently for blackmail recruitment of new agents for espionage activity.

 After revelations of the Soble network appeared in the press in 1957, both Jane and George Zlatovski denied Morros' allegations.
 They remained in exile in Paris, where Foster reconnected with Julia Child and her husband, Paul, both of whom had worked with Foster in the OSS.
 Although the U.S. government tried to extradite the Zlatovskis, it was unable to do so.
 Although she continued to publicly deny her involvement in espionage, it has been reported Foster confessed to both French intelligence agents and to the Paris office of the FBI.

-Her autobiography, An Un-American Lady, is a colorful account of an upper-class expatriate socialite in the pre- and post-World War II era, and also recounts her involuntary detainment in the U.S., surveillance by FBI and CIA agents, and description of McCarthy-era America.
+Her autobiography, An Un-American Lady, is a colorful account of an upper-class expatriate socialite in the pre- and post-World War II era, and also recounts her involuntary detention in the U.S., surveillance by FBI and CIA agents, and description of McCarthy-era America.